 Several fire-building methods exist, and all of them have their merits.
 If there’s a particular way you like to build a fire, by all means do it.
 But if you’re looking to build a clean burning fire that lasts for hours, try using the “upside-down” fire method.
 Unlike traditional fires that require you to put tinder and smaller kindling at the bottom and larger fuel logs on the top, the upside-down method reverses the sequence.
 Start by stacking your larger logs on the bottom of the fire grate and then stack smaller logs on top.
 Add a kindling layer on top of the stack and top it off with bunched up newspaper balls and other tinder.
 Light the fire from the top.
 Since the smoke won’t have to pass through the cold logs, the fire will burn cleaner.
 What’s nice about this arrangement is that you don’t have to do much to keep it going.

 Now that you have a cozy fireplace lit, it’s time to pick out a good book, make some hot chocolate, sink down into your chair and bask in the glow of the blazing hearth.
-When it comes to keeping your home and family warm this winter season, you can rely on Crystal Heating and Cooling.
+When it comes to keeping your home and family in Brantford warm this winter season, you can rely on Crystal Heating and Cooling.